Jfortin1/RAVEL/README.md

+# RAVEL
-# RAVEL: Removal of Artificial Voxel Effect by Linear regression
+Removal of Artificial Voxel Effect by Linear regression